sweetest-framework/sweetest/README.md

 ## Setup

-In your project's gradle file please add the following line in the `dependencies` section:
+In your module's Gradle file please add the following line in the `dependencies` section:

 ```testImplementation 'com.mysugr.sweetest:sweetest:1.0.0'```